sajidkhokhar/Animations/README.md

 | `TouchScaleEffect`              | Briefly scales down the view on tap and then reverts, providing tactile feedback for user taps.    | ![Touch Scale](AnimationResources/TouchScale.gif) |
 | `StretchableHeader`             | Implements a parallax-style stretch effect on header images during vertical scrolling.             | ![Stretchable Header](https://github.com/sajidkhokhar/Animations/blob/main/AnimationResources/StretchableHeader.gif) |

+---

+> ⚠️ **Note:** This list includes basic animation examples only.
+Some animations may be missing from the showcase.
+> You can enhance your UI further by **combining multiple animations** on a single view to create more complex and expressive transitions.

 ### TouchScaleEffect